Founded in 1953 with the basic principle of putting our people first.

-Comcar was one of only four Polk County companies to make the lists, with rankings based on independent survey responses from 30,000 American employees.
-Forbes, a leading authority on business and financial news, says the lists are intended to recognize “those workplaces that make their employees feel secure, understood, needed and inspired,” a goal that we in the Comcar family strive to achieve daily.
+In 2016 Comcar was one of only four Polk County companies to make the lists, and in 2018 Comcar was among only twenty companies in the “Transportation and Logistics” industry category and one of only two Polk County companies in the 2018 America’s Best Midsize Employers list.
+These rankings are based on independent anonymous survey responses from 30,000 American employees.
+Forbes, a leading authority on business and financial news, says the lists are intended to recognize “those workplaces that make their employees feel secure, understood, needed and inspired,” a goal that we here at Comcar strive to achieve daily.

 Comcar Industries, Inc roots started to take place in 1946 when Guy Bostick bought his very first truck.
 In 1953 Commercial Carrier Corporation (CCC) was founded by Bostick as an essential step to move into Florida trucking’s big leagues and begin hauling new products.
 After 1953 CCC grew in size as more trucks were added to its fleet, new terminals were built and CCC diversified into different industries.
 By 1960 CCC had a proven track record of excellent customer service and a growing cement demand and a had diversified into citrus, juices, consumer products and grocery retail.